apeirohaon/spacepirates/character_descriptions.md

 High IQ.

 A1:
-Grew up as part of a long-distance 'tribe' (often called a cult) only made possible be the
+Grew up as part of a long-distance 'tribe' (often called a cult) only made possible by cthulu cult.

 A2: